hashicorp/vagrant/docs/getting-started/packaging.md

 ## Packaging the Project

-Run the following code to package the environment up.
-This code requires that the environment already exist, so before packaging run `vagrant up`.
+Run the following code to package the environment up:

 {% highlight bash %}
 $ vagrant halt